Lyndon Ruhnke, PC

 Chapter 13 Bankruptcy

-Chapter 13 bankruptcy is a debt relief option that allows individuals to establish a repayment plan approved by the court that enables them to make smaller payments and keep their assets.
-The Chapter 13 process can take a few years or longer but is often the best option for many people.
+Chapter 13 bankruptcy is a debt relief option that allows individuals to establish a repayment plan approved by the court that enables them to make payments and keep their assets, including those that would be non-exempt in a chapter 7 bankruptcy.
+The Chapter 13 process typically takes 3 to 5 years but is often the best option for many people.
 Each month, individuals make monthly installment payments that are distributed amongst all creditors.
-Once all debts have been paid in accordance with a repayment plan, the court will discharge or “close” the bankruptcy.
+Once all amounts due have been paid in accordance with the Chapter 13 bankruptcy plan, and the required amount of time has passed, the court will discharge most unpaid debts, and “close” the bankruptcy.

 Debts You Must Pay in Full

-Filing for bankruptcy can be life-changing, providing you with a fresh start financially.
+Filing for bankruptcy can be life-changing and provide you with a fresh start financially.
 However, it is important to keep in mind that some debts cannot be forgiven in a bankruptcy proceeding.
 These debts include the following:

 - Child support payments